chalco777/wastewaters_project/downsampling_resistome_variation/scripts/rgi-resistance_proport_plot_contig.md

   ungroup()

 ```
-Unify the counts of reads
+## Unify the counts of total mapped-reads to carbapenem resistant regions
 ```{r}
 all_downsamp_count <- bind_rows(DS_03_count, DS_05_count, DS_1_count, DS_3_count, DS_6_count, DS_9_count)
 ```
-Find the proportion of resistant reads and filter insufficient data in DSs
+## Find the proportion of trully resistant reads and filter insufficient data in downsamplings (DSs)
 ```{r}
 all_DS_proportion <- all_downsamp_table %>%
   left_join(all_downsamp_count,by=c("downsamplingGB","identifier")) %>%